 Please retain your membership card even after your membership expires, as it will be reused if you choose to renew your membership.
 Replacement/lost/damaged cards carry a fee of €2, regardless of membership type.

-Adults can borrow up to six items for two weeks and children up to four items for two weeks.
-Senior citizens may borrow up to six items for four weeks.
+Adults and children can borrow items for two weeks.
+Senior citizens may borrow items for four weeks.
 Items may be renewed for a further fortnight, either in person, by phone or online though the Your Borrower Account link on the Library's Homepage.
-To activate your online membership account you will need to contact your local library to have a 4-digit PIN applied to your account.
-Patrons will be charged €1 per day on overdue DVDs; all other items carry a 20c per week fine.
+A 4-digit PIN is required to access our account and online services- contact your branch if you do not already have a PIN set up.
+Patrons will be charged 5 cent per day for overdue items.

-In branches and automated mobile libraries, patrons are required to produce their membership card before borrowing items from the library.
+Patrons are required to produce their membership card before borrowing items from the library.
 They can use this card to borrow from more than one branch, provided they do not exceed their item allowance.
 Items borrowed from a particular branch library should be returned to that library.

 Any member of the public is welcome to browse the collection of any library, read newspapers and magazines, study, or just relax in a comfortable environment, without any requirement to join.
-At our Carrigrohane Road branch, you can consult our extensive range of reference, local history and genealogical material in book or microfilm form.
+At our Carrigrohane Road branch, you can consult our extensive range of reference, local history and genealogical material in print, online or microfilm form.
 Charges arise only for photocopying and printouts.